-Finance Fund awards NMTC allocation for a broad range of commercial real estate projects, operating businesses and nonprofit organizations located in low-income rural and urban areas throughout Ohio.
-Projects meet identified needs including job creation and increased access to healthy foods, community facilities, health and wellness centers, education and manufacturing.
+Finance Fund awards NMTC allocation for a broad range of businesses and projects located in highly distressed rural and urban areas throughout Ohio.
+Projects must meet identified community-specific needs including job creation and increased access to healthy foods, community facilities, health and wellness centers, education and manufacturing.
 Most NMTC transactions are highly complex and involve a wide range of participants all united by a common vision.
-Click here for more information about the NMTC Program.

 NMTC Outcomes Report

 Finance Fund participates in competitive application processes to receive federal and state NMTC allocation awards from the US Department of Treasury’s CDFI Fund and Ohio Development Services Agency respectively.
-Since 2004, Finance Fund has received nine federal NMTC allocation awards totaling $295 million.
-Since the Ohio NMTC program’s inception, Finance Fund has received a total of $35.9 million in NMTC credit allocation authority.
+Since 2004, Finance Fund has received ten federal NMTC allocation awards totaling $360 million.
+Since the Ohio NMTC program’s inception, Finance Fund has received state NMTC allocation award totaling $43.5 million.